Pszczyna: Middle Ages and early Modern period

-In 1433, Pszczyna was attacked by the Hussites, who laid siege to the castle but were eventually repulsed.
+In 1433, Pleß was attacked by the Hussites, who laid siege to the castle but were eventually repulsed.
 Helena of Lithuania outlived John II, and reigned until 1449.
 The land was inherited by her son, Nicholas V, Duke of Krnov and then his widow, Barbara Rockenberg, daughter of a wealthy Kraków merchant.
 She was expelled by her stepson, John IV, who assumed power in the years 1462–1465.
 His rights were in turn disputed by his brother, Wenceslaus III, Duke of Rybnik.
 Aggressive policies caused a conflict between Wenceslaus III and the King of Hungary and Bohemia, Matthias Corvinus.
 Matthias overran the land and held the duke in captivity until his death.
 Casimir II, Duke of Cieszyn, the last of the local Piast dynasty bloodline, received the land in 1480 as a dowry of his wife, Joanna.
 Casimir II sold it to a Hungarian noble Elek Thurzó (Aleksy Thurzo) in 1517.
 Two years later, Louis II, King of Hungary, Bohemia and Croatia instituted the "Free State of Pszczyna", with its ruler responsible not to him but directly to the Holy Roman Emperor.
 The new state was expanded to include fifty villages and four towns (including Bieruń, Mysłowice, and Mikołów), and was sworn allegiance by another 27 vassal villages.

 The Thurzo family were in close relations with Polish King Sigismund I the Old.
 Queen Bona Sforza stayed for a night on her way to her wedding to Sigismund in Kraków in (1518).
-Thurzo possessions were diminished over time (stripped of Mysłowice in 1536) and eventually the land of Pszczyna was purchased by Balthasar von Promnitz, bishop of Wrocław, under a special provision that the land should be further divided.
+Thurzo possessions were diminished over time (stripped of Mysłowice in 1536) and eventually the land of Pleß was purchased by Balthasar von Promnitz, bishop of Wrocław, under a special provision that the land should be further divided.